Our Team

 Development and Communications

 With a background in museum education and nonprofit management, Blair has spent her career empowering individuals and communities through storytelling.
 Blair is excited to bring her passion for food, culture, and mission-driven work to 18 Reasons.
-In her free time, she finds herself at the dog park with her puppy, Walter, exploring Napa, and creating flower bouquets from the farmers market.
+During her free time, she enjoys visiting the Farmers Market, taking walks with her dog Walter, and exploring the vibrant community and natural beauty of Napa.

-A native of the Bay Area, Emily's fascination with food was nurtured by her family, where talented cooks and foodies shaped her deep curiosity for culinary exploration.
-She is deeply committed to food justice, inspired by her academic studies and opportunities to take classes about food equity.
-She holds a Bachelor's degree in Political Science from the University of Southern California and has a background in non-profit and government communications, as well as editorial work.
-Her role as the Development Coordinator involves supporting the organization's fundraising and outreach efforts, building connections with donors, partners, and the community.
-In joining 18 Reasons, Emily hopes to play an essential part in advancing 18 Reasons' mission of empowering individuals through food and cooking, contributing to the organization's efforts to create a more inclusive and sustainable food system.
-Outside of work, she enjoys playing ultimate frisbee, dancing, reading, and exploring diverse cuisines.
+Emily's fascination with food was nurtured by her family, where talented cooks and foodies shaped her curiosity for culinary exploration.
+As Development Coordinator, Emily supports fundraising and outreach efforts, building connections with donors, partners, and the community.
+In joining 18 Reasons, Emily is excited to advance 18 Reasons' mission of empowering individuals through food and cooking, contributing to the organization's efforts to create a more inclusive and sustainable food system.
+During her free time, she enjoys playing ultimate frisbee, dancing, reading, and exploring diverse cuisines.

 Board of Directors